ljara2106/Carpool-Management/README.md

 Pros:
 - Privacy for student's information.
-- No walkie talkies.
+- No more walkie-talkies.
-- No more paper tag prinout (can use QR code on phone)
+- No more paper tag printout (can use QR code on phone)
-- reCaptcha implemented (keep bots away)
+- reCAPTCHA implemented (keep mean bots away)

 Cons:
 - Internet required...